 A. Prior to construction, applicants seeking to construct a large-scale solar photovoltaic installation shall provide a form of surety to cover the cost of removal and restoration of the site in the event the site is abandoned.
-The amount and form of surety shall be determined by the Planning Board, but in no instance shall the amount exceed one-hundred twenty-five (125%) percent of the estimated cost of removal.
+The amount and form of surety shall be determined by the Planning Board SPGA, but in no instance shall the amount exceed one-hundred twenty-five (125%) percent of the estimated cost of removal.
 Applicants shall submit a fully inclusive cost estimate, which accounts for inflation, of the costs associated with the removal of the large-scale solar photovoltaic installation prepared by a registered professional engineer.
 The said cost estimate shall be reviewed by the applicant, or any successor, every five (5) years from the date of the final installation and adjusted as necessary.
-This updated cost estimate shall be transmitted to the Planning Board.
+This updated cost estimate shall be transmitted to the Planning Board SPGA.

-- B. No less than ninety (90) days prior to the expiration of any financial surety required by this bylaw, the current operator of the large-scale solar photovoltaic installation shall provide the Building Inspector with renewed, extended or replacement financial surety in an amount and form determined by the Planning Board in accordance with this bylaw. - 6.6.7 Severability: The provisions of this bylaw are severable, and the invalidity of any section, subdivision, subsection, paragraph or other part of this bylaw shall not affect the validity or effectiveness of the remainder of this bylaw.
+B. No less than ninety (90) days prior to the expiration of any financial surety required by this bylaw, the current operator of the large-scale solar photovoltaic installation shall provide the Building Inspector with renewed, extended or replacement financial surety in an amount and form determined by the Planning Board SPGA in accordance with this bylaw.

+6.6.8 Severability: The provisions of this bylaw are severable, and the invalidity of any section, subdivision, subsection, paragraph or other part of this bylaw shall not affect the validity or effectiveness of the remainder of this bylaw; or take any other action relative thereto.